St1ngray/geo/README.md

-# geo
+# GEO

-Library for working with Gene Expression Omnibus (GEO)
+Library for working with Gene Expression Omnibus (GEO) :gem: